Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 geekdocCollapseSection: true
 ---

 The `platform_landing_zone` starter module deploys the end to end platform landing zone using Azure Verified Modules.
-It is fully configurable to meet different customer scenarios.
+It is fully configurable to meet different scenarios.

 This documentation covers the top scenarios and documents all available configuration settings for this module.

-We aim to cover 80% of common customer scenarios.
-If the particular customer scenario is not covered here, it may be possible to adjust the configuration settings to match the customer requirements.
-If not, then it my be the case the customer needs to adjust their Terraform code post bootstrap.
+We aim to cover 80% of common scenarios.
+If the particular scenario is not covered here, it may be possible to adjust the configuration settings to match the requirements.
+If not, then it my be the case you need to adjust their Terraform code post bootstrap.

 This documentation covers the following: